"We Are All Leaders"

 About the Book

-The contributors draw on eyewitness interviews, first-person narratives, trade union documents, and other primary sources to describe experimental forms of worker activism during the period.
-This alternative unionism was democratic, deeply rooted in mutual aid among workers in different crafts and work sites, and politically independent.
+Contributors draw on interviews with participants in the events described, first-person narratives, trade union documents, and other primary sources to tell what workers of the 1930s did.
+The alternative unionism of the 1930s was democratic, deeply rooted in mutual aid among workers in different crafts and work sites, and politically independent.
 The key to it was a value system based on egalitarianism.
 The cry, "We are all leaders!" resonated among rank-and-file activists.
-Their struggle, though often overlooked by historians, has much to teach us about union organizing today.
+Their struggle, often ignored by historians, has much to teach us today about union organizing.

 About the Author